-Building wealth clearly has its benefits, but it comes with its challenges too.
+Building wealth clearly has its benefits, but it also comes with its challenges too.
 When we die, we like to imagine that we can pass on our wealth to our loved ones so they can benefit from it.
 But in order for them to benefit fully from our wealth, it is important to consider the impact of Inheritance Tax.

-Estate preservation and the transferring of wealth have become important issues for many families today.
+Estate preservation and the transferring of wealth has become an important issue for many families today.
 We all have different objectives in life and need different strategies to help achieve them.

-That's why carefully planning the financial affairs of your estate is essential to ensure that you can pass on the maximum benefit to your beneficiaries, which can have a significant impact on the future of your loved ones.
+That's why carefully planning the financial affairs of your estate is essential to ensure that you can pass on the maximum benefit to your beneficiaries, which can have a significant impact on your loved ones' futures.